themehybrid/theme-designer/readme.md

 Then, this plugin may be just right for you.
 Theme Designer creates a system for managing your theme releases on your own Web site.

 It's actually a project that I've been building and tweaking since I launched my own site, [Theme Hybrid](http://themehybrid.com), way back in 2008.
 I use it to run the [themes section](http://themehybrid.com/themes) on the site, so it has tons of useful tools for doing just that.
-It's just that I've never packaged it all up to make it useful for others.
+It's just that I've never packaged it all up to make it useful for others until now.

-**Important Note #1:** This plugin is still in beta and probably shouldn't be used on a live site.

-**Important Note #2:** This plugin is only designed to work with WordPress version 4.4.

 ## Features